serokell/blog-posts/whats-that-typeclass-functor/article.md

 Functor provides methods for structure-preserving transformations.

 You’re already familiar with `fmap`.
 However, just any `fmap` is not enough for a correct Functor instance.
+The former should follow some laws.

+### Laws of Haskell typeclasses

-Some Haskell typeclasses have laws — conditions that instances have to meet.
-Only this guarantees that the instance is correct.
+Some of Haskell typeclasses have laws — conditions that instances have to meet.
+Usually, these laws come from self-titled math concept.
+E.g. Functor is [a mapping in the category theory](https://en.wikipedia.org/w/index.php?title=Functor&oldid=1093605134).

+You may wonder why to follow these laws.
+The answer is simple — only if the implemented instance meets these conditions, the methods of typeclass work as expected.
+Otherwise, you can run into unpredictable behaviour and confuse people working with your code as well.

+Checking the laws satisfiability isn't enforced by the language, hence you need to provide that yourself.
+It may be a bit difficult at the beginning, but after a couple of instances you will feel quite easy and natural about it.

+There is one tool that could be used to verify the instance's laws, though — [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
+It does random testing, so a property (typeclass law in our case) is checked on the large number of randomly generated values.
+You may look at "Checking the laws" section of [this article](https://mmhaskell.com/blog/2017/3/13/obey-the-type-laws) as an illustration.

 Functor, in particular, needs `fmap` to adhere to the following laws.